GeekTrainer/learn-typescript/m05-declare-and-instantiate-classes-in-typescript/includes/9-exercise-use-inheritance-to-extend-class.md

-In this exercise, you'll extend the `Car` class to create a new class called `ElectricCar`.
+In this exercise, you'll extend the `Car` class to create a new class called `ElectricCar` and override a method.

 1. Continue working in the Playground.
 1. Below the `Car` class, create a new class called `ElectricCar` that `extends Car`.